-Establish brand as a thought leader or as an industry expert:
+Establish the brand as a thought leader or as an industry expert:

 Social media is still a relatively new area of culture for companies.
 With a guide like a social media policy in place, it educates your employees and sets down the ground rules.
 There are many examples of employees making comments on social media such as Facebook and Twitter that have brought firms into disrepute.

-Here is how a clearly defined Social media policy looks like:
+Here is what a clearly defined Social media policy looks like:

-- Take the guesswork out of what is appropriate for an employee to post about your company on their Social networks.
+- Take the guesswork out of what is appropriate for an employee to posting about your company on their Social networks.